cds-snc/policy-politique/content/en/docs/2020/de-risking-government-it-projects.md

 ---
 title: "De-risking government IT projects"
-subtitle: "Sample questions for Program Sector"
+subtitle: "Sample challenge function questions"
 description: "The GC Digital Standards provide a useful framing for challenge questions, applicable to online services, back-office systems, and IT projects in general.
 This guide is adapted from questions developed originally by 18F."
 date: 2020-02-28
 datePublished: 2021-09-10